Gregliest/OldBlog/_posts/mobile/2014-11-26-android-ios-layouts-part-i-basic-layouts.md

 date: 2014-11-14T17:01:45-08:00
 ---

-Layouts are easier to manage in Android than in iOS.
-In general, iOS's constraint system is too low level, and does not abstract away the complexity around laying out and managing a view.
-Developers can quickly find themselves mired in a web of constraints, and the resulting views are difficult and tedious to change.
-On the other hand, Android's Linear Layout provides a useful abstraction that hides much of the complexity around simple layouts.
-Furthermore, Android's readable xml layout files greatly simplify view hierarchies by allowing developers to create organized, reusable, and flexible layouts.
+In this series of blog posts, I'm going to discuss the handling of basic layouts in iOS and Android.
+I will show that basic tasks are easier in Android because the platform provides useful layout abstractions that encapsulate and hide much of the complexity.
+Also, by providing readable xml layout files Android allows developers to create organized, reusable, and flexible layouts.
+On the other hand, iOS's constraint system is too low level, and so developers can quickly find themselves mired in a web of constraints.
+The resulting views are difficult and tedious to change, and do not offer the same power and flexibility as Android layouts.

 The Basic Layout

-Let’s build a new view with a text field, an image, and a button, one after another.
+Let’s build a simple view with a text field, an image, and a button, one after another.
 In Android, all I have to do is make a Linear Layout, insert the three items in the order I want them to appear, and voila!

 {% highlight css %}
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"